 | AI Dubbing in 12 languages (Pro) | International podcast distribution without re-recording — publish the same episode clip in multiple language markets. |

-| Public API + Zapier (Pro) | Automate the Riverside-to-clip pipeline — trigger clipping from a Riverside export webhook or Zapier flow. |
+| Public API + Zapier (Pro) | Automate the episode-to-clip pipeline — trigger clipping from an export webhook or Zapier flow. |

 | Auto-retry download engine | If a URL fetch fails, the system retries with diagnostic fallbacks and refunds credits on permanent failure.
 No silent credit drain. |